hhainguyen/indigo/_posts/2018-04-30-namepatterns1.markdown

 This US group doesn't look very good.
-Names like *karwoski*, *"naddour"*, *"weltz"*, *"young"*, *"yurkovich"* will bring a lot of noise to our models.
+Names like *"karwoski"*, *"naddour"*, *"weltz"*, *"young"*, *"yurkovich"* will bring a lot of noise to our models.
 So I decided to get rid of it (for now).
 Sometimes having more data doesn't mean it's gonna be better.
 We have similar problems in immigration countries like Australia, Canada, and New Zealand so I might need to also filter out these countries.

 ```python